+comprise the plan's network.
 Health insurance companies have online directories listing the providers in their network.
 Among the insurance companies with online provider directories are Assurant Health, Cigna, and UnitedHealthcare.
 If you're evaluating a health plan, check the plan's provider directory to see which doctors participate in the plan's network.
 Then check the credentials and public reviews of those doctors.
-To do so, visit Websites such as Healthgrades.com, RateMDs.com, and ZocDoc.com.
+To do so, visit Websites such as Healthgrades.com, insurance agents and brokers can help you find a health plan that matches your budget and needs.
+References

 Finding a good doctor is important.
 If you put time and energy into shopping for clothes, a car, or a TV, you should put just as much effort into finding a good physician.

-And remember that agents and brokers can help you navigate the confusing world of health insurance.
+And remember that agents and brokers can help you navigate the confusing world of